georgysavva/fsdp-in-jax-nnx/README.md

 The repository contains a convenient script to run `main.py` on GCP TPUs.

-First create a shell script file that looks like this:
+First, create a shell script file that looks like this:

 ```shell
 TPU={your GCP tpu name}